kamakshi22/Skill-Assessment-TEE-Deep-Learning/README.md

 # Skill-Assessment-TEE-Deep-Learning
-Deep learning based skill assessment in transoesophageal echocardiography using Python and Tensorflow
+Deep learning based skill assessment in TEE using Python and Tensorflow